Selling a House in the Summer in D.C. [Video]

 Most real estate agents are taught that there are two markets every year – spring and fall.
 In the DC metro area, they preach waiting until after Labor Day to put a home on the market.
 Though it’s true that there may be greater demand in September and October, the inventory is also significantly higher, creating more competition.

-What can you do to maximize the appeal of your home for the summer market?
 Put extra focus on curb appeal and seasonal amenities:

 - Create outdoor sitting areas and dust them often